 The Micro 340 TD is designed to be as light as possible.
 It has a skeletal stock to cut weight and the mainframe is entirely made from aluminum.
 The riser is also made from aluminum as well as the housing of the trigger system.
 All of this makes the crossbow very lightweigth, the 340 tips the scales at 5.5 pounds(barebow).

 The Micro 340 TD comes equipped with Micro Limb Technology to make it more compact.
-The full length of the crossbow is 33″ and the axle to axle width is 25” uncocked and 21.5” cocked.
+The full length of the crossbow is 33 inches and its axle to axle width is 25 inches uncocked and 21.5 inches cocked.

-The stock has a palm-filling swell and the pistol grip has finger grooves fit for hunting gloves.
+The stock of the crossbow has a palm-filling swell and the pistol grip has finger grooves fit for hunting gloves.
 I love the overall look of the crossbow, the Mossy Oak camo looks fantastic as well.

 They also made sure the Micro 340 TD is as silent as possible.
 Excalibur’s R.E.D. suppressors are included in the package and can be installed on the riser assembly, they significantly reduce noise.
 The crossbow also has tendon stoppers to help quiet the bow down further.

 Speed and Arrows